๐Ÿ–‹๏ธEnglish Prose Style

 Why This Matters

-When you analyze prose on the AP exam, you're not just identifying what a character is like—you're explaining how the author constructs that character and why those choices matter.
-Characterization is the engine of literary analysis: it connects to themes of identity, transformation, social dynamics, and human psychology.
-Every passage you'll encounter uses some combination of these techniques, and your ability to name them precisely and explain their effects separates surface-level reading from sophisticated analysis.
+When you analyze prose on the AP exam, you're not just identifying what a character is like.
+You're explaining how the author constructs that character and why those choices matter.
+Characterization connects to themes of identity, transformation, social dynamics, and human psychology.
+Every passage you encounter uses some combination of these techniques, and your ability to name them precisely and explain their effects is what separates surface-level reading from sophisticated analysis.

-Here's the key insight: direct and indirect characterization aren't just two options—they create fundamentally different relationships between reader and text.
+Here's what matters most: direct and indirect characterization create fundamentally different relationships between reader and text.
 Direct characterization tells you what to think; indirect characterization makes you work for understanding.
 The best prose writers blend both strategically.
-Don't just memorize these methods—know what each one reveals about authorial intent and reader experience.
+Don't just memorize these methods.
+Know what each one reveals about authorial intent and reader experience.

 Explicit Revelation: The Direct Approach